InstanceRefer: Cooperative Holistic Understanding for Visual Grounding on Point Clouds through Instance Multi-level Contextual Referring: Method

-\textbf{RP Module.} Since there are many descriptions about the relation between different instances (\eg "\textit{The desk is between the black chair and bed}"), using only the attribute-related manner fails to capture such information.
+\textbf{RP Module.} Since there are many descriptions about the relations between different instances, \eg, ``\textit{The desk is between a black chair and bed}", using only the attribute-related manner fails to capture such information.
 Therefore, a relation perception (RP) module is proposed for the relation encoding between the candidate and its surrounding instances.
-Fig.~\ref{fig3} (b) illustrates the design of the RP module.
-In practice, given the $i$-th candidate point cloud $\hat{P}^{I}_i$, the RP module firstly searches $K$ instance-level neighborhoods that have the closest Euclidean distance to the center of instance $\hat{P}^{I}_i$.
+Figure~\ref{fig3} (b) illustrates the design of the RP module.
+Given the $i$-th candidate point cloud $\hat{P}^{I}_i$, the RP module first searches $K$ instance-level neighborhoods that have the closest Euclidean distance to the center of instance $\hat{P}^{I}_i$.
 Following that, a graph-based aggregation is employed to fuse the features of local neighborhoods.
-To define the edge-relation ${r}_{ij}$ between the $i$-th candidate and the $k$-th neighboring instance, the RP module adopts the DGCNN~\cite{wang2019dynamic} as follows:
+To define the edge-relation ${r}_{ij}$ between the $i$-th candidate and the $k$-th neighboring instance, the RP module adopts the DGCNN~\cite{wang2019dynamic}:

-where $\text{avg}(\cdot)$ and $\mathcal{H}(\cdot)$ are global points average pooling and one-hot encoding, respectively.
-The sign $[\cdot,\cdot]$ means the channel-wise concatenation.
-The sign $\sigma$ is the share-weighted multi-layer perceptrons (MLPs).
-Through Eq.~\eqref{eq6}, the RP module considers not only the relative position but also the semantic relationship between the candidate and its neighbors.
+where $\mathcal{C}(\cdot)$ is to choose center coordinates of instances, $S_i^I$ and $S_k^I$ represent the semantic instance masks for the $i$-th and $k$-th instances, respectively. $\texttt{MLP}(\cdot)$ denotes the multi-layer perceptrons.
+The sign $[\cdot;\cdot]$ means the channel-wise concatenation.
+Through Eq.~\eqref{eq6}, the RP module considers not only the relative positions but also the semantic relationships between the candidate and its neighbors.
 Eventually, the enhanced feature $\hat{F}^R_i \in \mathbb{R}^{1\times D}$ for the $i$-th candidate can be obtained by